FACULTY GOVERNANCE OF THE USP

 Faculty Senate Committee on the USP

-Includes faculty who represent each of the colleges (Business, Education and Human Services, Honors, Letters and Sciences, Nursing) with representatives from each division within the College of Letters and Sciences, an academic staff member from Advising, the USP Director and Associate Director (both faculty members), and ex officio members: the Registrar, the Director of Advising, and the Associate Vice Chancellor for Curricular Affairs and Student Academic Achievement.
+The main oversight body for the USP, this committee includes faculty who represent each of the colleges (Business, Education and Human Services, Honors, Letters and Sciences, Nursing) with representatives from each division within the College of Letters and Sciences, an academic staff member from Advising, the USP Director and Associate Director (both faculty or instructional academic staff members), and ex officio members: the Registrar, the Director of Advising, and the Associate Vice Chancellor for Curricular Affairs and Student Academic Achievement.

 USP Core Team